 I also own ten stocks in a taxable account at M1 Finance.
 I invest $500 per month in these ten stocks and reinvest all the dividends.
 M1 Finance holdings are marked with an asterisks * in the table below.
 Read my M1 Finance review to understand how pie investing works.

 Here’s current taxable dividend portfolio as of October 31st, 2019 (mobile users, scroll right):

 Forward 12-Month Investment Income (F12MII, aka Forward Passive Income)

 Here’s a newly formatted table for calculating forward income.
 I use this number to measure my passive income investments.

 If I stopped earning a salary today, I’d expect to earn the F12MII as passive income in the following 12 months.

 And here’s the more familiar income received vs. project chart I’ve been updating and sharing since January 2015:

 Combining both my retirement and taxable enables me to look at our broader exposure to the markets.
 I use these charts to better understand my portfolio for annual rebalancing purposes.

 My target allocation is around 75%-80% stocks, 10%-15% bonds, and 5% (or less) cash.

 Here’s a shot of my current Personal Capital allocation quilt.
-This view includes alternatives and college savings, so the proportions are off.
-I need to play around more to make the numbers match.
-It consider’s investments such as traded REITs as alternatives.
+This view includes alternatives and college savings, so the proportions are off compared to the pie charts above.
+It consider’s investments such as traded REITs and real estate crowdfunding assets as alternatives.